jubair-jx/photography-school-management-system-client/README.md

 - Show All Kind of Details & Description about School
 - Admin Has own Dashboard
 - Instructor Has Own Dasboard
+- Instructor Can do add new classes,
-- Student Has Own Dasboard
+- Student Has Own Dasboard,
 - Full Stack Application
 - Admin Can do Role Manage to all of users
+- Admin Can do many things like, make admin, make instructor, by default every user will be student,
+- Students Can select course then he/she pay his/her course price
+- Student Can payment his/her course,

 ## Technology Stack